 “Heavily hunted elk also may ‘stalk’ through forest, moving a few steps at a time, then stopping to look and listen,” notes Geist.
 “Pursued elk become very dependent on cover, and their movements may become erratic.”

 Geist continues with something elk hunters experience when they do venture into the thick stuff: Bedded elk are nearly impossible to sneak up on, especially when the herd acts together as a security system watching all angles for approaching menaces.

 To rise to the challenge of elk that rarely utilize cruise control you need to mimic their run-and-walk actions.
 Know when to run and know when walk, and you’ll fare better in the elk woods.

-As I was subject to in the beginning, when elk leave the area it’s time to increase your speed if you hope to engage the herd later.
+Time to Run As I was subject to in the beginning, when elk leave the area it’s time to increase your speed if you hope to engage the herd later.
 You may be able to follow with just enough speed to determine their ending destination … or not.
 Other circumstances also require an Adidas approach.
 Of course there’s the dreaded “bump” that can speed up elk.
 After that, the second most likely scenario is the morning chase.